vladko312/SSTImap/README.md

 Server-Side Template Injection
 ------------------------------

 This is an example of a simple website written in Python using [Flask][6] framework and [Jinja2][7] template engine.
-It integrates user-supplied variable `name` in an unsafe way, as it is cincatenated to the template string before rendering.
+It integrates user-supplied variable `name` in an unsafe way, as it is concatenated to the template string before rendering.

 ```python3
 from flask import Flask, request, render_template_string